arcege/ansible-primer/README.md

 ## Documentation

-The overall documentation is the README files, but the `mkdocs.sh` program will convert them to HTML in the `docs` directory.
+The overall documentation is the README files, but the `setup/mkdocs.sh` program will convert them to HTML in the `docs` directory.

 ## Failures